jfbu/sphinx/doc/config.rst

       (see :confval:`smartquotes_excludes`.)

-   A `docutils.conf`__ file located in the configuration directory (or a global :file:`~/.docutils` file) will be obeyed if it deactivates smart quotes.
-Reciprocally, if Sphinx own :confval:`smart_quotes` is set to ``False``, then smart quotes are deactivated.
+   A `docutils.conf`__ file located in the configuration directory (or a global :file:`~/.docutils` file) is obeyed unconditionally if it *deactivates* smart quotes.
+But if it *activates* them, then the setting of the :confval:`smart_quotes` build configuration file variable setting prevails.

    __ http://docutils.sourceforge.net/docs/user/config.html